User submitted events in WordPress

 Disable Past Dates will mean all of your new events have to have a future date.
 That can help to catch mistakes, like accidentally selecting the wrong year.

-Step 3: Install The Events Calendar Plugin
+Step 3: Install The Sugar Calendar Plugin

-The Events Calendar plugin creates a custom post type called Events that will appear in your WordPress dashboard.
+The Sugar Calendar plugin creates a custom post type called Events that will appear in your WordPress dashboard.
+When a visitor submits your form, it’ll create a new event post.

-To install it, go to Plugins » Add New in your WordPress dashboard and search for The Events Calendar.
+To install it, go to Plugins » Add New in your WordPress dashboard and search for Sugar Calendar.
+Click Install Now to install the plugin.

 Now we’re going to create a connection between your form and your WordPress events plugin.
+Also read: How to Switch from The Events Calendar to Sugar Calendar

 Step 4: Connect Your Form to Your WordPress Event Calendar